pbklink/motif-core/etc/motif-core.api.md

     protected createRenderValue(): IntegerRenderValue;
 }

+// Warning: (ae-missing-release-tag) "IntegerExplicitElementsEnumUiAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "IntegerExplicitElementsEnumUiAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class IntegerExplicitElementsEnumUiAction extends ExplicitElementsEnumUiAction<Integer> {
+    constructor(valueRequired?: boolean);
+}

+// @public (undocumented)
+export namespace IntegerExplicitElementsEnumUiAction {
+    // (undocumented)
+    export interface ElementProperties {
+        // (undocumented)
+        caption: string;
+        // (undocumented)
+        element: Integer;
+        // (undocumented)
+        title: string;
+    }
+}

 // Warning: (ae-missing-release-tag) "IntegerRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)